 Discharging Secured Loans

 Collateral is the key to a secured loan.
-A mortgage, a car loan, and a title loan are all examples of secured loans.
+A mortgage, car loan, or title loan are all examples of secured loans.
 Each of these types of loans is backed by an asset.
 Should the borrower default on the loan, the creditor can take possession of the asset.
 These types of debts are a bit more difficult to handle when it comes to a bankruptcy.

 It is important for anyone who even thinks about bankruptcy to understand what types of loans can be discharged and how.
 A person can make a better decision about their financial future with this knowledge.